dilekdd/SQL_Portfolio_netflix/README.md

    - Identifying trends in content releases by year or country.
    - Filtering content based on genres (`listed_in`) or ratings (`rating`).
    - Analyzing the popularity of actors and directors.

----

-This data dictionary provides an overview of the dataset's structure and can guide you in understanding and analyzing its contents effectively.

-### **Content**
-Queries: Contains the SQL scripts for data analysis.
-Outputs: Contains the results of the SQL queries in CSV format.

-### **Database Setup**
-To replicate the analysis or run the queries, set up the database using the netflix_dump.sql file:

-Restore the database using the netflix_dump.sql file: psql -U your_username -d your_database_name -f netflix_dump.sql

-### **How to Run**
-Use the following command to execute a query:

-psql -U your_username -d your_database -f path_to_query.sql